Air superiority fighter: Evolution of secondary ground-attack capability

 For the US Navy, the F-14 Tomcat was initially deployed solely as an air-superiority fighter, as well as fleet defense interceptor and tactical aerial reconnaissance.
 By contrast, the multirole F/A-18 Hornet was designed as strike fighter while having only enough of an edge to defend itself against enemy fighters if needed.
 While the F-14 had an undeveloped secondary ground attack capability (with a Stores Management System (SMS) that included air-to-ground options as well as rudimentary software in the AWG-9), the Navy did not want to risk it in the air-to-ground role at the time, due to its lack of proper defensive electronic countermeasures (DECM) and radar homing and warning (RHAW) for overland operations, as well as the fighter's high cost.
 In the 1990s, the US Navy added LANTIRN pods to its F-14s and deployed them on precision ground-attack missions.

 The F-15 Eagle was envisioned originally as an air-superiority fighter and interceptor under the mantra "not a pound for air-to-ground".
-However, the F-15C can carry "dumb" and GPS guided bombs, such capabilities which were first used by Israeli Air Force.
+However, the F-15C can carry "dumb" and GPS guided bombs, such capabilities which were first used by the Israeli Air Force.
 In fact, the basic airframe proved versatile enough to produce a very capable strike fighter, the F-15E Strike Eagle.
 While designed for ground attack, it retains the air-to-air lethality of the original F-15.
 Similarly, the F-16 Fighting Falcon was also originally designed as fighter but has since evolved into a successful all-weather multirole aircraft.